tylerwillis/super-tortoise/content/pages/posts/read-stoicism.md

 ---
 title: lorem-ipsum
-subtitle: Originally Published in Big Think
+subtitle: Originally Published in Big Think in May of 2014
 date: '2021-04-25'
 thumb_img_alt: lorem-ipsum
 content_img_alt: lorem-ipsum